 One of the gunmen in the attack said that Khan committed “blasphemy” by comparing himself to the “prophet.”
 In the past, Islamists have been used as scapegoats by the PAK Armed Forces.
 Former Prime Minister Benazir Bhutto was assassinated in 2007 by Islamists, but it is understood that the military played a role in giving intelligence to her killers and deliberately failed to protect her.
 Khan stated in a September rally that there would be an assassination attempt framed as religiously motivated, which gives some weight to his allegations against the PAK Armed Forces and Inter-Services Intelligence.

 Pakistan’s military is a potent force with high resolve and a robust repression apparatus.
 Regime security and domestic stability are core interests of the military establishment, and Khan’s increased support represents an existential threat.
 A day before the assassination attempt, Xi Jinping visited Shehbaz Sharif where he declared his support to stabilize Pakistan’s economy and expedite the production of Gwadar port.
-Gwadar port, a $60-billion infrastructure project, has inextricably linked China’s interests to Pakistan’s security.
+Gwadar Port, a $60-billion infrastructure project, has inextricably linked China’s interests to Pakistan’s security.
 The port would secure a vital secondary route for energy, bypassing the Strait of Malacca, a core security interest of China.
 Khan’s hands are tied in his march against a high-resolve military establishment with the commitment and capability to crush internal dissent through violent means.

 One of the catalysts for Khan’s march to Islamabad has been the perception of the military as a privileged class that protects its interests at the expense of civil society.
 The military acquires land at below market rate under the pretense of national security and creates Defense Housing Authorities.
 In reality, the land is given to commissioned officers, alongside investment opportunities and top positions in military-backed companies, as part of a military welfare program.
 Pakistan’s military-industrial complex has created a conglomerate of trusts and businesses that provide unequal opportunities to the military fraternity and their families.
 Prime real estate in Islamabad, Rawalpindi, Lahore, and Karachi, Pakistan’s largest cities, is acquired at below-market value through coercion by military-supported developers.
-These officers then sell it at a significant premium, or build million-dollar houses in gated communities, complete with golf clubs protected by soldiers.
+These officers then sell it at a significant premium or build million-dollar houses in gated communities, complete with golf clubs protected by soldiers.
 The Defense Housing Authority is a military-backed real estate racket that has continued to provide benefits to the military class at the cost of civil society.
 All while the country reels from decades of economic mismanagement, inflation, and climate change-induced floods of ‘biblical’ proportions.

 Khan’s supporters are currently protesting outside of military cantonments and defense housing as well as throughout much of the country.
 The protestors have been shelled by tear gas and beaten.
-There are several Defense Housing Authorities in the cities that protesters are rioting, each of these DHAs represent a potential point of failure, or flashpoint, where the protests could escalate rapidly.
+There are several Defense Housing Authorities in the cities where protesters are rioting, each of these DHAs represents a potential point of failure, or flashpoint, where the protests could escalate rapidly.
 The Pakistani military has the resolve to protect their regime, investments, and base of support against a challenger that they perceive as an existential threat, a volatile mix.
 The military will use violence to crush dissent if they perceive their grip on Pakistan is threatened, like the violent crackdown on the Pashtun Protection movement in the former Federally Administered Tribal Areas.

 The assassination attempt on Imran Khan has fundamentally altered perceptions of civil-military relations in Pakistan.
 Khan’s power to mobilize support and resilience in opposition to the military establishment has called into question the viability of the military to protect the interests of Pakistan’s civil society.
 As a crucial component of the power structure of the state, this rift has the potential to compound due to Pakistan’s renewed polarization and inequality.
 Even if the Pakistani Armed Forces quell this political crisis, they must concede that they are not above the law or a privileged class.
 This may not be the definitive inflection point where Pakistani civil society wrests power away from the PAK Armed Forces, but the seeds have been planted in the collective Pakistani mind.